Benign prostate enlargement (BPE) is the medical term to describe an enlarged prostate, a condition that can affect how you pee (urinate).

-A GP may do some of these tests, like a urine test, but others might need to be carried out at a hospital.
+A GP may do some of these tests, such as a urine test, but others might need to be done at a hospital.

 Some tests may be needed to rule out other conditions that cause similar symptoms to BPE, such as prostate cancer.